 I used to think of outlets as a repository of amazing deals on brands I love.
-But one day last year, I trekked to a Gap outlet store hoping for big savings on pants.
-I was surprised to find jeans that looked different and of lower quality than the pairs I’d purchased from the mall back home.
+But one day last year, when I trekked to a Gap outlet store hoping for big savings on pants, I was surprised to find jeans that looked different and of lower quality than the pairs I’d purchased from the mall back home.

 How could this be?

 As it turns out, I wasn’t mistaken.
 According to Consumer Reports, Gap is one of several retailers that manufacture clothing specifically for their outlets.
-These items may be different and of lower quality than what is in regular stores.
+These items may be different and of lower quality than what is sold in regular stores.
 This isn’t the only trick retailers pull at their outlet stores, either.

 1. Give outlet goods a closer look

 Outlets aren’t just for items that didn’t sell at the retail store.
 Some offer seconds or B-grade goods, and many retailers stock items that are only made for their outlets, sometimes with noticeable differences in quality from what you’d find at the mall.